Salad-Design-Inc/rings-clouds-marbles-terminal-synth/README.md

 # rings-clouds-marbles-terminal-synth
-A fun little terminal synth that tries to do the Rings into Clouds thing by Mutable Instruments.
+A terminal-based synth inspired by Mutable Instruments’ Rings, Clouds, and Marbles — built in Python..
 Emilie, thanks for all you did for the modular community - all the credit goes to you.